vbilicic/DnD-Bot-Helper/README.md

-# D&D 5e Handbook LLM Assistant
+# D&D 5e Handbook Bot Helper

 This project is a local language model-powered assistant that can answer questions about the Dungeons & Dragons 5e Player's Handbook, running entirely on your machine using LlamaIndex, llama-cpp-python, and local embeddings from HuggingFace.